Retailers waste energy and money lighting empty stores.

 Many retailers leave their lights on overnight in shops, but what you might not have noticed is that many shops have been lit up 24/7 as well, a UK waste company says.

-UK business waste specialists BusinessWaste.co.uk are appalled to see such a huge waste of energy from high-street retailers, especially as the UN has declared 2020 a pivotal year for climate change.
+UK business waste specialists BusinessWaste.co.uk are appalled to see such a huge waste of energy and poor waste management from high-street retailers, especially as the UN has declared 2020 a pivotal year for climate change.

 Company spokesman Mark Hall says, “There is simply no need to keep the lights on during this time, it’s like the Blackpool illuminations.